Polyploidy: Allopolyploidy

 Allopolyploids or amphipolyploids or heteropolyploids are polyploids with chromosomes derived from two or more diverged taxa.
+They most commonly exhibit disomic inheritance, having functionally diploidized (diploidization).

 As in autopolyploidy, this primarily occurs through the fusion of unreduced (2n) gametes, which can take place before or after hybridization.
 In the former case, unreduced gametes from each diploid taxon – or reduced gametes from two autotetraploid taxa – combine to form allopolyploid offspring.
 In the latter case, one or more diploid F_{1} hybrids produce unreduced gametes that fuse to form allopolyploid progeny.
 Hybridization followed by genome duplication may be a more common path to allopolyploidy because F_{1} hybrids between taxa often have relatively high rates of unreduced gamete formation – divergence between the genomes of the two taxa result in abnormal pairing between homoeologous chromosomes or nondisjunction during meiosis.
 In this case, allopolyploidy can actually restore normal, bivalent meiotic pairing by providing each homoeologous chromosome with its own homologue.
-If divergence between homoeologous chromosomes is even across the two subgenomes, this can theoretically result in rapid restoration of bivalent pairing and disomic inheritance following allopolyploidization.
-However multivalent pairing is common in many recently formed allopolyploids, so it is likely that the majority of meiotic stabilization occurs gradually through selection.
+If divergence between homoeologous chromosomes is even across the two subgenomes, this can theoretically result in rapid restoration of bivalent pairing and disomic inheritance (diploidization) following allopolyploidization.
+However, multivalent pairing is common in many recently formed allopolyploids, so it is likely that the majority of meiotic stabilization occurs gradually through selection.

-Because pairing between homoeologous chromosomes is rare in established allopolyploids, they may benefit from fixed heterozygosity of homoeologous alleles.
+Because pairing between homoeologous chromosomes is rare in established allopolyploids, there often ends up being fixed heterozygosity of homoeologous alleles.
 In certain cases, such heterozygosity can have beneficial heterotic effects, either in terms of fitness in natural contexts or desirable traits in agricultural contexts.
 This could partially explain the prevalence of allopolyploidy among crop species.
 Both bread wheat and triticale are examples of an allopolyploids with six chromosome sets.
 Cotton, peanut, and quinoa are allotetraploids with multiple origins.
 In Brassicaceous crops, the Triangle of U describes the relationships between the three common diploid Brassicas (B. oleracea, B. rapa, and B. nigra) and three allotetraploids (B. napus, B. juncea, and B. carinata) derived from hybridization among the diploid species.
 A similar relationship exists between three diploid species of Tragopogon (T. dubius, T. pratensis, and T. porrifolius) and two allotetraploid species (T. mirus and T. miscellus).
 Complex patterns of allopolyploid evolution have also been observed in animals, as in the frog genus Xenopus.